-The story behind memory foam goes all the way back to the 1960s when researchers for NASA were looking for ways test pilots could keep cushioned during flights.
+The story behind memory foam goes back to the 1960s when researchers for NASA were looking for ways test pilots could keep it cushioned during flights.
 They came up with memory foam, which would cushion the pilots and find its way into the American football team’s helmets, the Dallas Cowboys, during the 1970s and 1980s.
-Who knew!
+Who knew?

-Today, we see memory foam more commonly in mattresses, couches, chairs, cinema seats, and more, but you might have also noticed a slightly newer kid on the block in the bedding industry: memory gel.
+Memory foam is more common in mattresses, couches, chairs, and cinema seats today.
+Still, you might have also noticed a slightly newer kid on the block in the bedding industry: memory gel.
 What’s this all about?
 What are ‘memory gel’ mattresses?
-Well, we’re glad you asked because we’ve produced a short guide for you.
+We’re glad you asked because we’ve produced a short guide.

 What is a memory gel mattress?

-Like memory foam, memory gel mattresses mould to the shape of the person’s body while they’re sleeping rather than fighting back against the pressure the way a normal mattress would.
-The foam in the mattress returns to its normal shape when the person gets up off the mattress.
+Like memory foam, memory gel mattresses mould to the shape of the person’s body while they’re sleeping rather than fighting back against the pressure the way a regular mattress would.
+The foam in the mattress returns to its standard shape when the person gets off it.
 It’s because of these features that they’re so comfortable.

-The problem is memory foam tends to get warm because the air gets trapped in the foam, so manufacturers came up with memory gel.
+The problem is that memory foam tends to get warm because the air gets trapped in the foam, so manufacturers developed memory gel.
 These mattresses are as comfortable as their memory foam siblings.
-Still, the memory gel’s infusion into the mattress helps it stay more breathable, keeping the person sleeping on the mattress cooler during the night.
+Still, the memory gel’s infusion into the mattress helps it stay more breathable, keeping the person sleeping on the mattress cooler at night.
 It’s like having a gel ice pack in the mattress.

 Does memory gel affect the mattress’s durability?

 This is because of the way the mattresses are manufactured.
-Whereas a high density of 1.5 to 1.8 lbs per cubic foot would suggest a good quality polyfoam mattress, a density of 4 to 5 per cubic foot would be a better indicator in memory foam, whether a memory gel or memory foam mattress is good quality.
-Choose one with this density level, and it would be reasonable to expect the mattress to last a good while.
+Whereas a high density of 1.5 to 1.8 lbs per cubic foot would suggest a good quality polyfoam mattress, a density of 4 to 5 per cubic foot would be a better indicator of memory foam, whether a memory gel or memory foam mattress is good quality.
+Choose one with this density level; expecting the mattress to last a good while would be reasonable.

 Note that as time goes on, the coolant effects of the mattress may start to wear off, although this shouldn’t make a difference as it’s good to replace a mattress, in general, every 7 to 10 years.